 Paris, France © Benh Lieu Song

-This is the country that inspired Monet's reinvention of colour and the haunting harmonies of Debussy.
-It has tantalised our taste buds with foie gras and frogs' legs, and captured the imagination of the world's jet-set with the resorts of St Tropez and Port Grimaud.
+France is, quite simply, the world's leading tourist destination.
+This is the country that inspired Monet's reinvention of colour and the haunting harmonies of Claude Debussy.
+It has tantalised the taste buds with foie gras and frog legs, and captured the imagination of the world's jet-set with the resorts of St Tropez and Port Grimaud.

-Travel Guide powered by Word Travels, copyright © 2017 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.